Watch the full video review of our favorite Glass & Stainless Steel Baby Bottles and Food Storage containers here.

 Another alternative to glass is ceramic.
 Perfectly shaped for tiny hands — and great if you need to make tea for your little one’s yucky tummy.
 Or hot chocolate!

 This vacuum insulated stainless bottle has a straw, but functions as a no-spill bottle when closed.
 Integrated (but easy to use) locking system prevents accidental opening in your grade schooler’s backpack.
+The “POW” stands for powder coated, and let me just tell you… it’s cute as hell.

 The smaller capacity makes this bottle perfect for little hands to hold while the flip-open top keeps the straw clean during sandbox adventures.
 The powder coated finish brings even more to the mix, adding texture and additional grip.
 Bonus?
 Cool looking + rad new colors!